 \section{Abstract}

-In this paper, we identify a quantum coherence with the ability to induce collective dynamics in an atomic gas, when a cooling laser is applied.
-When present, the mean phonon number per particle changes at a rate, which is proportional to the total number of particles in the system.
-We then propose to use this effect to cool atoms in a cyclic two-stage process to very low temperatures.
-During each displacement stage, the atoms move freely inside an asymmetric trapping potential, thereby accumulating away from its centre.
-During each cooling stage, a cooling laser is applied, which returns the atoms to the centre of the trap, while decreasing their mean phonon number.
-Alternating both stages is shown to transfer the atoms to a final temperature, which vanishes in the infinitely-many particle limit.
+In this paper, we identify a many-particle phonon expectation value $\zeta$ with the ability to induce collective dynamics in a non-interacting atomic gas inside an optical cavity.
+We then propose to utilise this expectation value to enhance the laser cooling of many atoms through a cyclic two-stage process which consists of cooling and displacement stages.
+During cooling stages, short laser pulses are applied.
+These use $\zeta$ as a resource and decrease the vibrational energy of the atomic gas by a fixed amount.
+Subsequent displacement stages use the asymmetry of the trapping potential to replenish the many-particle phonon expectation value $\zeta$.
+Alternating both stages of the cooling process is shown to transfer the atomic gas to a final temperature which vanishes in the infinitely-many particle limit.